 If you’re a foreigner in Japan, it sometimes feels like nothing is easy to understand.
-Basic things like going to a convenience store or paying an electric bill are entirely different than back home.
+Basic things like going to a convenience store or paying an electric bill are different from back home.

 TV in Japan is no exception.
 But here’s a quick guide to the primary broadcast channels in Japan and a show on each that might be especially relevant to us, gaijin.